burnt-rice-again/The_Cube_WIP/README.md

 Some new recipes may require you to design new infastructure and behaviours.
 All power generation involves the Cube.

-> ** YOU MUST USE THE CUSTOM STARTING SCENARIO! ** it will not spawn a cube otherwise

 If you are lost the codex should explain everything.
 Let me know if it does not.

 ## Features: